Taxon Report

 Taxon Summary

 Eriogonum argillosum, commonly known as clay buckwheat, is a annual herb in the Polygonaceae that is found only in California.
-It occurs within Cismontane woodland (clay, and serpentinite), growing at elevations from 150 to 800 meters.
-Eriogonum argillosum is ranked 4.3, Plants of Limited Distribution, A Watch List; Not very threatened in California.
+It occurs within Cismontane woodland, and Valley and foothill grassland, growing at elevations from 75 to 930 meters.
+Eriogonum argillosum is ranked 1B.2, Plants Rare, Threatened or Endangered in California and Elsewhere; Moderately threatened in California.

 Classification